 Grocery Rescue Program: The Grocery Rescue Program collects, processes, and distributes food products for the direct benefit of those we serve to provide hunger relief.
 It includes the safe handling of food and requires vehicle fuel and utility overhead for compliance with food safety regulations.

 Seniors in Motion: Serves the needs of home-bound seniors by providing transportation to and from the Hayden Senior Center for nutritious meals and activities, and occasional field trips.
-The program promotes active, health, and independent life styles for older adults.
+The program promotes active, healthy, and independent life styles for older adults.